-The valuation was prepared by an independent, qualified valuator and the Phase 1 life of mine production schedule and expectations are based on the information recently updated by independent technical consultants.
+The valuation was prepared by an independent, qualified valuator using the Phase 1 life of mine production schedule and expectations based on the information from the recently updated report issued by independent technical consultants.
+No stream liability has been calculated for Phase 2 as the liability is based on production, which is not anticipated to commence until 2026.
+Accordingly, there is no past event (i.e. production) that leads to a present obligation.